 •Additionally, Raqchi contains storehouses, columns and ceremonial fountains; it forms part of the Chinchaysuyo Road, a section of the Qhapaq Ñan road network that reached Ecuador and Colombia.

-Transfer to the hotel, 05 hours approximately.
+After lunch transfer to the hotel, 05 hours approximately.

-New Year dinner at hotel
+New Year dinner at hotel.